Civoremo/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+O(1) -> constant
+We are only dealing with one item at a time

 2. What is the runtime complexity of `dequeue`?
+O(1) -> constant
+We only deal with removing one item at a time

 3. What is the runtime complexity of `len`?
+O(1) -> constant
+We only reference the value

 ## Binary Search Tree